stevescot/ESPBreadMaker/breadmaker_controller/README.md

-# Breadmaker Controller (ESP8266)
+# Breadmaker Controller (ESP32 TTGO T-Display)

-A versatile kitchen appliance controller using an ESP8266 microcontroller.
-Features a modern web UI, program editor, temperature calibration, robust manual mode, and Home Assistant integration.
+A versatile kitchen appliance controller using an ESP32 TTGO T-Display microcontroller with built-in 1.14" color display.
+Features a modern web UI, program editor, OTA firmware update, temperature calibration, robust manual mode, and Home Assistant integration.
 Supports bread making, fermentation, sous vide, and various utility functions.

 ## Features
 - Controls motor, heater, light, and buzzer (digital outputs with 1k series resistors)
+- Built-in 1.14" color display (ST7789 controller) with LovyanGFX graphics
 - Web UI: live status, SVG icons, program editor, stage progress, manual mode
 - Multi-stage temperature control with PID
 - Precise mixing patterns with customizable durations
 - Manual mode: direct output toggles and manual temperature setpoint (PID)
-- Persistent storage (LittleFS)
+- Persistent storage (FFat filesystem)
+- OTA firmware update via web page
 - Multi-point RTD temperature calibration
-- WiFi setup via built-in captive portal (no WiFiManager)
+- WiFi setup via WiFiManager captive portal
 - Temperature sensor noise suppression with startup delay
 - Accurate timing with actual vs. estimated stage start times
 - Google Calendar integration for stage reminders
 - Home Assistant integration via REST sensors and automations

-> **Note:** OTA firmware upload has been removed due to firmware size exceeding reliable upload limits on ESP8266.
-Please use serial or USB upload methods for firmware updates.
->
-> Status JSON is now generated as streaming strings to minimize memory usage, as the firmware is approaching the ESP8266's RAM capacity.
-This allows robust operation even with large program lists and detailed status output.
+> **Note:** This project has been migrated from ESP8266 to ESP32 TTGO T-Display for improved performance, memory capacity, and built-in display functionality.
+The ESP32 version uses the standard WebServer library instead of AsyncWebServer for better stability.

 ## Setup Stages
 1. **Hardware Wiring & Connection**
-   - **ESP8266 Board:** NodeMCU, Wemos D1 Mini, or similar.
+   - **ESP32 TTGO T-Display:** Built-in 1.14" color display with USB-C programming.
    - **Breadmaker Board Connections:**
-     - **Motor:** Connect to a digital output pin (e.g., D1/GPIO5) **with a 1k resistor in series**
+     - **Motor:** Connect to a digital output pin **with a 1k resistor in series**
-     - **Heater:** Connect to a digital output pin (e.g., D2/GPIO4) **with a 1k resistor in series**
+     - **Heater:** Connect to a digital output pin **with a 1k resistor in series**
-     - **Light:** Connect to a digital output pin (e.g., D6/GPIO12) **with a 1k resistor in series**
+     - **Light:** Connect to a digital output pin **with a 1k resistor in series**
-     - **Buzzer:** Connect to a digital output pin (e.g., D7/GPIO13) **with a 1k resistor in series**
+     - **Buzzer:** Connect to a digital output pin **with a 1k resistor in series**
-     - **Temperature Sensor (RTD/Analog):** Connect to A0 (ADC input). **Add a 10k pull-down resistor from the sensor signal to ground** (typical for voltage divider circuits; adjust as needed for your sensor type).
+     - **Temperature Sensor (RTD/Analog):** Connect to GPIO 34 (ADC1_CH6). **Add a 10k pull-down resistor from the sensor signal to ground** (typical for voltage divider circuits; adjust as needed for your sensor type).
-   - **Power:** Use 5V USB or regulated supply.
+   - **Power:** Use 5V USB-C or regulated supply.
 Ensure breadmaker control lines are opto-isolated or logic-level compatible.
    - **Pin assignments** can be changed in `outputs_manager.cpp` if needed.

 2. **Firmware & Web UI Upload**
-   - Install Arduino IDE and ESP8266 board support
+   - Install Arduino IDE and ESP32 board support
+   - **CRITICAL: Use ESP32 Arduino Core version 2.0.17 ONLY** - newer versions (3.x) have compatibility issues
    - Install required libraries:
-     - ESPAsyncWebServer
-     - ESPAsyncTCP
-     - ESPAsyncHTTPUpdateServer
-     - ArduinoJson
+     - ArduinoJson (JSON parsing and generation)
-     - PID_v1
-     - LittleFS
+     - PID (Brett Beauregard's PID controller library)
+     - LovyanGFX (advanced graphics library for TTGO T-Display)
+     - WiFiManager (WiFi configuration portal)
-   - Upload the `data/` folder to LittleFS using the Arduino LittleFS Data Upload tool or provided scripts
+   - Upload the `data/` folder to FFat using the Arduino ESP32 Data Upload tool or provided scripts
-   - Build and upload the firmware using provided scripts (`build_and_upload.ps1`, `.bat`) or Arduino IDE
+   - Build and upload the firmware using provided scripts (`build_esp32.ps1`) or Arduino IDE

 3. **First Boot & WiFi Setup**
    - Power on the device.
-If no WiFi is configured, a dark-themed captive portal will appear for setup
+If no WiFi is configured, WiFiManager will start a captive portal for setup
-   - Connect to the device's WiFi AP, open the captive portal, and enter your WiFi credentials
+   - Connect to the device's WiFi AP (usually "ESP32-XXXX"), open a web browser, and enter your WiFi credentials
    - After connecting to your network, access the web UI at the device's IP address

 4. **Web UI & Program Selection**